karaatfullstack/Github-How-Tos/setting-up-github-org.md

 4. Input your personal email, select "My personal account", and click "Next"
 5. Add all your teammates to this organization by searching for their Github usernames
  - Please also add your mentor and your instructor.
 Once your org is set up, all team members should be made owners.
-  **Note** you can add people after this step, so feel free to continue on if you're missing some usernames.
+ - **Note:** you can add people after this step, so feel free to continue on if you're missing some usernames.
 6. Click "Complete set-up"

 There's no need to fill out this next page ("Welcome to Github").
 You can scroll to the bottom and click "Submit".